legenduzair/epic-expeditions/TESTING.md

 ![WAVE Image Alt Issue](/media/testing/wave/image-alt.png)

-On the weather page, WAVE returned with an accessibility issue which stated that the form control did not have a corresponding label.
+On the weather page, WAVE returned with an accessibility error which stated that the form control did not have a corresponding label.
 As a result, a form label was inserted.

 ![WAVE Form Label Issue](/media/testing/wave/weather-search.png)